Zelenskyy meets with UK's Starmer as Europe braces for Trump-Putin summit

 During a call Wednesday among leaders of countries involved in the “coalition of the willing” — those who are prepared to help police any future peace agreement between Moscow and Kyiv — Starmer stressed that any deal reached on bringing the fighting to an end must protect the “territorial integrity” of Ukraine.

-“International borders cannot be, and must not be changed by force,’’ he said.
-“Any talk about borders, diplomacy, ceasefire has to sit alongside a robust and credible security guarantee to ensure that any peace, if there is peace, is lasting peace and Ukraine can defend its territorial integrity as part of any deal.”
+“International borders cannot be, and must not be changed by force,’’ he said, adding that robust security guarantees must accompany any ceasefire to "ensure that any peace, if there is peace, is lasting peace and Ukraine can defend its territorial integrity.”

 Macron: Trump willing to share in security guarantees